piglei/ai-vocabulary-builder/README.md

-# AI-Voc Builder
+# AI Voc Builder

 > Available in other languages: [[中文]](docs/README_zh.md)

-"AI-Voc Builder" is a smart English vocabulary tool powered by AI technology.
+"AI Voc Builder" is a smart English vocabulary tool powered by AI technology.
 It helps you quickly build your own English vocabulary and learn more effectively.

 Key Features: